 - Protestors assembled in Prague, Czechoslovakia grew from 200,000 to an estimated half-million in one day – the Velvet Revolution (1989)

-Happy 75th Birthday to former U.S. Senator and Vice President Joe Biden.
+Also, Happy 76th Birthday to former U.S. Senator and Vice President Joe Biden.
 The Democrat served Delaware constituents for 36 years and is best known for riding the AmTrak train so he could rub elbows with the common people, and his willingness to say exactly what’s on his mind.
 (1942)